FANA ASO Technology for RNA Targeting Therapeutics

 (3) No toxicity.

-(4) Most importantly – efficient delivery without an external source (e.g. without a transfection agent, formulation, conjugate or viral vector).
+(4) Self-delivery without an external source (e.g. without a formulation, conjugate or viral vector).

-Antisense oligonucleotides designed using next-generation FANA technology can effectively and efficiently perform all these activities.
+AUM Lifetech’s antisense oligonucleotides using next-generation FANA technology effectively and efficiently feature these attributes.

 Antisense oligonucleotides offer the ability to target and silence specific sequences of RNA.
 These molecules consist of a short segment of DNA flanked by two segments of RNA, linked with a phosphorothioate backbone.
 However, they are not without their own set of challenges, and can suffer from a lack of stability and/or affinity for their target.
 Both of these properties can be improved by the incorporation of a modified sugar in the RNA backbone, which changes the RNA segments to a similar but more effective molecule.
 This next-generation molecule is called Fluoroarabinonucleic acid, or 2’ F-ANA.